dgrisafe/uic-psy-schedule/README.md

   * [ ] cumulative for entire residency program
 * [ ] create slides presentation illustrating the proof of concept
 * [ ] learn about additional hard and soft constraints from administrators
+* [ ] create outpt data that can be automatically input into QGenda scheduling software

 ## future work